ArnaudDelgerie/SymfonyAiToolAgentDoc/doc/introduction.md

 # Introduction

 ## Disclaimer
-- This bundle is in **alpha version**.
-If you use it in production, please check the `CHANGELOG.md` file before each version upgrade.
+- This bundle is currently in **alpha version**.
+If you plan to use it in production, please consult the `CHANGELOG.md` file before each update.
+- This project is developed for recreational purposes and may contain bugs or instabilities.
-- This bundle relies on third-party APIs (**Mistral, OpenAI, and Anthropic**).
-It is recommended to review their **Terms of Service** and **Data Protection Policies** before usage.
+- The bundle relies on third-party APIs (**Mistral, OpenAI, Anthropic**).
+It is strongly recommended to review their **Terms of Service** and **Data Protection Policies** before use.
-- If you are not familiar with the concept of `tool function`, it is advised to get acquainted with it before using this bundle.
+- If you are unfamiliar with the concept of `tool function`, please familiarize yourself with it before using this bundle.

 ## Overview
 This bundle enables the creation of AI agents based on the use of `tool function`.
 Two types of agents are available: